 - 1. If there are no variables being conditioned on, a path is blocked if and only if two arrowheads on the path collide at some variable on the path.
-In Figure 6.1, the path $L \rightarrow A \rightarrow Y$ is open, whereas the path $A \rightarrow Y \leftarrow L$ is blocked because two arrowheads on the path collide at Y. We call Y a collider on the path $A \rightarrow Y \leftarrow L$. - 2.
+In Figure 6.1, the path $L \to A \to Y$ is open, whereas the path $A \to Y \leftarrow L$ is blocked because two arrowheads on the path collide at Y. We call Y a collider on the path $A \to Y \leftarrow L$. - 2.
 Any path that contains a non-collider that has been conditioned on is blocked.
 In Figure 6.5, the path between A and Y is blocked after conditioning on B. We use a square box around a variable to indicate that we are conditioning on it. - 3.
 A collider that has been conditioned on does not block a path.
 In Figure 6.7, the path between A and Y is open after conditioning on L. - 4.
 A collider that has a descendant that has been conditioned on does not block a path.
 In Figure 6.8, the path between A and Y is open after conditioning on C, a descendant of the collider L.

 Rules 1-4 can be summarized as follows.
 A path is blocked if and only if it contains a non-collider that has been conditioned on, or it contains a collider that has not been conditioned on and has no descendants that have been conditioned on.
 Two variables are d-separated if all paths between them are blocked (otherwise they are d-connected).
 Two sets of variables are d-separated if each variable in the first set is d-separated from every variable in the second set.
-Thus, A and L are not d-separated in Figure 6.1 because there is one open path between them $(L \rightarrow A)$, despite the other path $(A \rightarrow Y \leftarrow L)$'s being blocked by the collider Y. In Figure 6.4, however, A and Y are d-separated because the only path between them is blocked by the collider L.
+Thus, A and L are not d-separated in Figure 6.1 because there is one open path between them $(L \to A)$, despite the other path $(A \to Y \leftarrow L)$'s being blocked by the collider Y. In Figure 6.4, however, A and Y are d-separated because the only path between them is blocked by the collider L.

 The relationship between statistical independence and the purely graphical concept of d-separation relies on the causal Markov assumption (Technical Point 6.1): In a causal DAG, any variable is independent of its non-descendants conditional on its parents.
-Pearl (1988) proved the following fundamental theorem: The causal Markov assumption implies that, given any three disjoint sets A, B, C of variables, if A is d-separated from B conditional on C, then A is statistically independent of B given C. The assumption that the converse holds, i.e., that A is d-separated from B conditional on C if A is statistically independent of B given C. The assumption that the converse holds, i.e., that A is d-separated from B conditional on C if A is statistically independent of B given C, is a separate assumption-the faithfulness assumption described in Fine Point 6.2.
-Under faithfulness, A is conditionally independent of Y given B in Figure 6.5, A is not conditionally independent of Y given L in Figure 6.7, and A is not conditionally independent of Y given C in Figure 6.8.
+Pearl (1988) proved the following fundamental theorem: The causal Markov assumption implies that, given any three disjoint sets A, B, C of variables, if A is d-separated from B conditional on C, then A is statistically independent of B given C. The assumption that the converse holds, i.e., that A is d-separated from B conditional on C if A is statistically independent of B given B given B in Figure 6.2.
+Under faithfulness, A is conditionally independent of B given B in Figure 6.5, A is not conditionally independent of B given B in Figure 6.8.
 The d-separation rules ('d-' stands for directional) to infer associational statements from causal diagrams were formalized by Pearl (1995).
 An equivalent set of graphical rules, known as "moralization", was developed by Lauritzen et al. (1990).